 Que.12 What is the application of multimode-graded index fiber?

-Answer: Multimode-graded index fiber is used for short-distance communication as they offer less dispersion for propagation.
+Answer: Multimode-graded index fiber is used for short-distance communication as it offer less dispersion for propagation.

 Que.13 Why the semiconductor materials like germanium and silicon not used for optical communication?